savaava/MyTVsKeeper/AFEV.md

 ## 1.3
-- Adding statistics for rating
+- Adding statistics for rating,